 Now that you have a better understanding of product scopes, what’s next?

-This is where we, TARA, come into play.
+This is where we, Tara AI, come into play.

 We’re shaping the future of product development and management.
 If you want to save weeks of work when scoping your next product, sign up for a free account and let us do the heavy lifting.